GradleGrads/Gradlegrads/README.md

 ----------

-Github Pages is Entirely Free to Host on Own Github Profile
+Github Pages is Entirely Free to Host on Own Github Profile : Github.io domain

 - its provided as free service by Github it self